vertueux/smov/doc/README.md

 # The Documentation sub-directory

+To install and configure the SMOV, I recommend that you control the robot remotely from your computer, using [SSH](https://en.wikipedia.org/wiki/Secure_Shell) or other remote services.
 Here are the steps you need to follow to install and configure the SMOV executables on your robot's motherboard:

 1. [Build a Spot Micro](build_a_spot_micro.md)